openbridge/embedded-api/product_information.md

 > | remote_identity_id | `STRING` | Remote identity associated with the associated profile. |

 ### Amazon Finance Real-Time

+This product does not require any additional calls to the openbridge service API.

 __Product Attributes__
 > | Key | Value |